Monster (MNST)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Monster.

-Monster is a rock-solid business worth owning.
-For starters, its revenue growth was decent over the last three years, and analysts believe it can continue growing at these levels.
+There are multiple reasons why we think Monster is an elite consumer staples company.
+To begin with, its revenue growth was decent over the last three years, and its growth over the next 12 months is expected to accelerate.
 On top of that, its impressive operating margins show it has a highly efficient business model, and its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Monster’s P/E ratio based on the next 12 months is 33.2x.
-Some good news is baked into the stock given its multiple, but we’ll happily own Monster as its fundamentals really stand out.
+Monster’s P/E ratio based on the next 12 months is 34x.
+There’s some optimism reflected in this multiple, but we don’t mind owning an elite business, even if it’s slightly expensive.
 Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with relatively high valuations.